ArvindHarinder1/PrivatePreviewDocs/2ConnectorLDAP.md

 1. Review the steps to configure [on-prem provisioning](https://linkToNewTutorial)
 2. Learn about [how the provisioning service works](../app-provisioning/user-provisioning.md).
 3. Determine who will be in [scope for provisioning](../app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).
-4. Determine what data to [map between Azure AD and ServiceNow](../app-provisioning/customize-application-attributes.md).
+4. Determine what data to [map between Azure AD and your LDAP directory](../app-provisioning/customize-application-attributes.md).

 ## Step 2.
 Download and install the provisioning agent and on-prem host